smokeyfeet/smokeyfeet-site/content/artists/main_teachers.md

 ## Martynas Stonys & Egle Regelskis

 Martynas Stonys and Egle Regelskis are one of the leading Lindy Hop couples in Vilnius, Lithuania.
-Since opening Hoppers’ dance studio in Vilnius Martynas and Egle are making lithuanian swing dance scene thrive.
-Besides teaching they are running Hoppers’ dance studio and swing dance events with the goal of helping new lithuanian swing dance talents emerge.
+Since opening Hoppers' dance studio in Vilnius Martynas and Egle are making Lithuanian swing dance scene thrive.
+Besides teaching they are running Hoppers' dance studio and swing dance events with the goal of helping new Lithuanian swing dance talents emerge.

-Since 2010 they’ve been travelling abroad to teach in various swing events.
+Since 2010 they've been traveling abroad to teach in various swing events.
 In classes they combine fun, great teaching, dance technique and help you enjoy dancing more than ever!
 Both of them believe Lindy Hop is a dance, where two dancers move their bodies, affect and inspire each other.
 Leading